 Contributed services

 Volunteers contribute many hours per year to assist Jumpstart Charities in carrying out its activities.
 Because of the difficulty of determining their fair value, contributed services are not recognized in the financial statements.
-Notes to the financial statements December 31, 2015

 2. Significant accounting policies (continued)